Ezekiel "Easy" Rawlins: Gray Dawn, 2025

+Set in 1971.
+Easy is in a fulfilling romantic relationship with Amethystine “Amy” Stoller, his business is thriving, and he is living rent-free in a privately patrolled mountaintop home.
+However, he feels discontented, and the world continues to view him as a threat due to his race.
+When Santangelo Burris asks him to find his missing aunt, Lutisha James, Easy takes the case despite it having been over a year since his last case, and with little to go on beyond a suspicion that Lutisha James may be gambling.
+The job takes him to Bel Air, where he finds three dead bodies and a terrified nine-year-old girl in a house that was one of Lutisha’s last-known whereabouts.
+When Easy stumbles across another homicide, he finds himself arrested and taken to county jail, where he agrees to help an inmate find his missing father.
+As he finds out Lutisha is more dangerous than suspected, Jesus must evade corrupt federal agents and Easy must figure out a way to save him from prison.
+Easy must also help Niska Redman, a young black woman working as his secretary, develop into a detective as she takes on her own missing-persons case.

 Adaptations

 Film and radio

 The character was played by Denzel Washington in Easy's first and (as of 2024) only on-screen appearance, the 1995 film adaptation of Devil in a Blue Dress.
 Clarke Peters played Rawlins in a 1997 BBC radio dramatization of Black Betty.

 Attempted television projects

 Over the years there have been several announcements of Easy Rawlins projects that have failed to reach production.
 In 2006, it was announced that HBO Films had acquired the rights to Mosley's 2004 novel Little Scarlet for a feature starring Jeffrey Wright as Easy, and rapper/actor Mos Def as Mouse.
 In 2011, NBC announced it was developing an Easy Rawlins project.
 In 2012 Mosley told the Los Angeles Times that NBC passed on his script.
 In 2016, filmmaker Josh Boone announced that he was adapting the series for a television series on FX.
 In 2021, it was announced that Amblin Television would create a series, with Mosley and Sylvain White attached as executive producers.